becodeorg/cli/data/env/CouchDB.md

 ##### Usage

+⚠️ **WARNING:** by default, CouchDB is disallowing [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS), which is kinda boring when used within a front-end app.
+You can fix that by hand, but you can also use the following command, once, to fix it: `npx add-cors-to-couchdb http://dev:dev@localhost:5984 -u dev -p dev`

 **NOTE:** the container don't create a database at startup - create it within your code (or using the [embedded admin, Fauxton](http://localhost:5984/_utils))

 ###### Access from another container